PoisotLab/ms_metaweb_transfer/manuscript.md

 The European metaweb represents the knowledge we want to learn and transfer;
 the support for transfer is here represented by the phylogenetic similarity of mammals.
-We used the mammalian consensus supertree by UPHAM, for which all approx. 6000 names have been similarly matched to their GBIF valid names.
+We used the mammalian consensus supertree by @Upham2019InfMam, for whichall approx. 6000 names have been similarly matched to their GBIF valid names.
 This step allows us to place each node of the mammalian European metaweb in the phylogeny.

 The destination problem to which we want to transfer knowledge is the